 Said to be designed for ‘sporty riders’, the Bosch Performance Line SX motor delivers 55Nm of peak torque and up to 600W of power.
 However, you’ll have to be pushing hard at a fairly high cadence in order to access maximum support from the motor.
 This will help to preserve battery life and encourage riders to put more effort in, which typically suits the style and application of a lightweight e-MTB.

 To improve overall efficiency, the Performance Line SX motor features new sealing that’s said to reduce pedal resistance by 50%.
-And to prevent you from draining the battery too quickly Bosch has removed the Turbo mode altogether.
-This leaves you with Eco as the lowest assistance level, along with the adaptive Tour+ and eMTB modes.
-You can still tune the motor’s power output using the eBike Flow app – see our separate Bosch Tuning Tips article for more info.
+You still get the same Eco, Tour, eMTB and Turbo modes as the full-powered CX motor, and you can still tune the power output using the eBike Flow app – see our separate Bosch Tuning Tips article for more info.

 Flow’s Take